4 large eggs, separated

 Mix glaze ingredients in a sauce pan and heat to boiling over high heat, stirring frequently.
 Reduce heat to medium and boil another 2 minutes, stirring frequently, until glaze has thickened somewhat.
 Poke holes in the cake with a fork every inch.
 Pour glaze slowly over the cake.
 Allow to cool for 1 hour.

 In a small bowl, beat whipping cream and powdered sugar until soft peaks form.
-Garnish the cake pieces with whipped cream and lime zest.
+Sprinkle the cake with Kosher Salt then garnish the cake pieces with whipped cream and lime zest.